Mo-GH/simple-java-maven-app/README.md

 mvn archetype:generate -DgroupId=com.mycompany.app -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false

 Build the Project:

 mvn package

 Frequently used Commands

 Here are some frequently used commands.
 If you are new to maven, you should try each command to get familiar with them:

-Command 	Description
+Command: mvn clean

-mvn clean	Invoking clean phase of Clean LifeCycle
+Description: Invoking clean phase of Clean LifeCycle

 Task details:
 Removes the files from a project's working directory, that were generated at build-time.
 Alternatively we can execute the plugin:  mvn clean:clean That will do the same thing.

-Command 	Description
+Command: mvn compile
-mvn compile	Invoking compile phase of Default Lifecycle
+Description: Invoking compile phase of Default Lifecycle

 Task details:
 Compiles the source code of the projects.
 This command will do all pre compile phases which are validate, initialize, generate-sources, process-sources, generate-resources, process-resources, and finally compile.
 Remember execution falls from start to the phase we are invoking.
 That makes sense because for a phase to work it's prerequisite state must be achieved.